 Reach as long and as wide as you can with your arms.
 Exhale, and bring both arms back to starting position.
 This exercise is very similar to the dumbbell fly, except that you don’t have any weights in your arms.

 This is a more stretching-focused exercise.
-You will be more comfortable laying on the foam roller as you train.
+You will be more comfortable lying on the foam roller as you train.
 Keep your eyes on a single spot on the ceiling to maintain balance.

 After you’ve done ten repetitions this way, now start doing snow angels with your arms.
 When your straight arms reach the floor, start moving the arms until they get above your head.
 Then, with straight arms, try to touch your heels.
 Throughout the movement, the palms should remain facing up to the ceiling.
 Do the exercise slowly.